-It is not necessary for the government to prove that the juror was in fact swayed or changed or prevented in any way, but only that the defendant corruptly tried to do so.
+It is not necessary for the government to prove the juror was swayed or changed or prevented in any way, but only that the defendant corruptly tried to do so.

-This instruction charges only the corrupt endeavor to influence a juror.
-The statute also prohibits the use of threats or force as well as such action against an officer of the United States or magistrate.
-See 18 U.S.C. § 1503(a); Instruction No. 2.63B, 18 U.S.C. § 1503(a), Obstructing Administration of Justice by Threats or Force.
-If this conduct is charged, or if the defendant is accused of injuring a juror, officer, or magistrate, the instruction should be modified accordingly.
+Section 1503 proscribes any corrupt endeavor to influence jurors or court officers.
+See 18 U.S.C. § 1503(a).
+This instruction applies only to the corrupt endeavor to influence a juror.
+If the defendant is accused of injuring a juror, officer, or magistrate, the instruction should be modified accordingly.